sebfalah/Stock-ticker-prices/README.md

 This script uses data provided by Yahoo Finance via the [yfinance](https://pypi.org/project/yfinance/) library.
 The data is provided "as is" without any warranty.
 Always verify financial data with official sources before making any investment decisions.

 ---

-Feel free to modify this `README.md` as needed to fit your project's specifics.